Poisson limit theorems for the Robinson-Schensted correspondence and for the multi-line Hammersley process: Estimates for the total variation distance

 \subsection{Growth of rows in Plancherel growth process}

 Let us fix an integer $k\in\N_0$.
-We define $\mathcal{N}=\{0,1,\dots,k,\infty\}$ which can be interpreted as the set of the natural numbers from the perspective of a person who cannot count on numbers bigger than $k$ (for example, for $k=3$ we would have \emph{``zero, one, two, three, many''}).
+We define the finite set $\mathcal{N}=\{0,1,\dots,k,\infty\}$ which can be interpreted as the set of the natural numbers from the perspective of a person who cannot count on numbers bigger than $k$ (for example, for $k=3$ we would have \emph{``zero, one, two, three, many''}).